-Unfortunately, many people do not know how to manage this process by letting luck define their professional future.
+Unfortunately, many do not know how to manage this process by letting luck define their professional future.
 As a result, most of them are dissatisfied and disenfranchised.

 1. What is a Career Goal? | Definition

-A career goal is a clearly defined objective which specifies a person’s profession and the target level of achievement to which they aspire.
+A career goal is a clearly defined objective that specifies a person’s profession and the target level of achievement to which they aspire.
 Career goals need to be specific and achievable.
 An established career goal enables the individual to create a plan of action to help achieve the objective.

 2. Benefits of Setting a Career Goal